 The Body of Messiah

-Only when “these” the Jewish disciples and “those” the future Gentile believers become one will the Body of Messiah be perfected and the world knows that Yeshua is the promised Redeemer sent by God (1 Corinthians 12:13; Hebrews 10:25; Ephesians 3:6, 10-12).
+Only when “these” (the Jewish disciples) and “those” (the future Gentile believers) become one will the Body of Messiah be perfected and the world know that Yeshua is the promised Redeemer sent by God (Ephesians 3:6, 10-12).

 God chose Israel, the Jewish people, and entered into an eternal covenant with them.
 Part of Israel’s role is to be a conduit of blessing and restoration to every nation.